fp-cybrilla/fp-cybrilla.github.io/content/payments/FAQs.md

 ::AccordionItem

-:::AccordionTitle What is the procedure to enable Razorpay SDK options in payment response?
+:::AccordionTitle What is the procedure to enable Razorpay SDK options for payments?

 ::::AccordionContent